 Patagonia Nano Storm Jacket Review

 Following in the footsteps of the Nano Puff, Patagonia has come out with the Nano Storm this season.
 I have been wearing the standard Nano Puff for about a year now and it has been a go to lightweight insulated jacket for a number of activities.
 I have worn it as my baselayer while skiing and snowshoeing because it isn’t too bulky and it adds tremendous warmth.
-So to add a jacket to this line that combines the warm and comfort of the orginal Nano Puff, and the durability and waterproofness of the Storm Jacket is just natural.
+So to add a jacket to this line that combines the warm and comfort of the original Nano Puff, and the durability and waterproofness of the Storm Jacket is just natural.

 I’ve been testing this jacket while skiing at Breckenridge and Keystone, winter hiking up the Pikes Peak Trail and other Colorado 14’ers, and snowshoeing in the amazing early season snow Colorado has been getting.
 In my opinion, the Nano Storm Jacket does best while hiking and snowshoeing.
 The Nano Puff Storm offered plenty of warmth on uphill hikes, sometimes a little too warm to the point where I had to completely unzip the jacket.
 This is pretty typical on ascents where you are gaining a few thousand feet in elevation and you are getting your heart rate moving.
-On the decents, I typically would zip up the jacket because I was not creating as much body heat.
+On the descents, I typically would zip up the jacket because I was not creating as much body heat.
 Temperatures in which I tested the jacket ranged between 15-30 degrees Fahrenheit while hiking and snowshoeing.
 While testing this jacket out for skiing, I found the jacket to move with my body well, but I felt the jacket was an inch or two short at the bottom.
 I have worn Patagonia products in the past and a medium has always fit well except for the Storm Nano Jacket.
 I think if I had a size large for skiing, the Nano Puff Storm would be a perfect option for most weather scenarios.
 As for sizing, I am 6’0 and 175lbs, so size accordingly.

 As for the features of the jacket, here are my opinions of what I liked and thought could be improved.
 For insulation in the Nano Storm Jacket, Patagonia uses a synthetic material called Primoloft which is a down alternative.
 And while down is incredibly warm, Primoloft is a nice alternative that does not bulk out a lot and it is incredibly light, not to mention it is super warm.
 By having an insulation that packs down super small, I found it easy to stash the jacket in my pack when the temperatures started to rise while hiking.
 For when you want to define the elements, you can always throw on the helmet compatible hood whether you are skiing or hiking.
 The hood also has Primoloft insulation in it, not all hoods have insulation so I was impressed.
 There are 3 pockets on the outside of the jacket, two side pockets that are fleece lined and one chest pocket.
 All outside pockets come with water resistant zippers.
 The inside pockets include one mesh pocket that is big enough to fit a set of ski goggles or other large item and there is also one zippered inner chest pocket that can fit a camera or cell phone.